Betchworth: St Michael's Church

 St Michael's Church, Betchworth is Church of England, immediately northwest of the village green and is Grade I listed.
 Most of the church on the Betchworth site now occupied by St Michael's dates to the early 13th century, and in a pillar of the tower's south window there remains a fragment of the stone Saxon church.
 The south aisle chapel became known as the Hope Chapel after Henry Thomas Hope bought the Manor in 1838.

 A tall war memorial is outside of the main west entrance of the building.
 A particular fine example of medieval Gothic architecture pointed arches is in this church throughout its long nave and forming the entrance to its alcoves.

-It was used for the first scene of Richard Curtis's film Four Weddings and a Funeral (1994).
-And with the church behind you the village street was used for the very first shot in David Lean's film Lawrence of Arabia (1962).
+It was used for one of the first scenes of Richard Curtis's comedy film Four Weddings and a Funeral (1994).
+The village street was used for the first shot in David Lean's film Lawrence of Arabia (1962).

 Betchworth House

-Architecturally Grade II*-listed Betchworth House is the largest building in the village, excluding Hartsfield Manor Hotel on the opposite bank of the Sloughs brook, and was built by the lord of the manor in 1675.
-Erected by the Freeman local Lords of the Manor after Ralph Freeman, judge, auditor and tin trader bought the manor in 1629 which the House replaced.
+Grade II*-listed Betchworth House is the largest building in the village, excluding Hartsfield Manor Hotel on the opposite bank of the Sloughs brook, and was built by the lord of the manor in 1675.
+It was erected by the Freeman local Lords of the Manor after Ralph Freeman, judge, auditor and tin trader bought the manor in 1629, which the House replaced.
 A painting now in the house shows its appearance then, with corner towers.
 It was extended and re-faced in 1808 and again 1820.
 The house is constructed of red brick covered in stucco, tiled roofs behind parapets, long slated roofs to the back forming eaves and features sash windows.
 Merstham stone (of the North Downs) forms its main entrance surround—a "Gibbs-style door surround with pulvinated frieze and rusticated, arched, surround".
 Half-oval balconies are to the first floor windows.
 Marble columns are in the rear room.
-The house was further modified in the 1980s by architect Sir William Whitfield.
+By 1961 the house was in disrepair.
+It was reduced in scale and rationalised in the 1980s by architect Sir William Whitfield for James Hamilton, 4th Baron Hamilton of Dalzell and today has a late Regency appearance.

 The stables in front of Betchworth House by the Street are separately listed.

-Humphry Repton produced a Red Book for the estate in 1801 which is still held at the house.
+Humphry Repton produced a Red Book for Betchworth in 1801, which is still held by the estate.
+Repton created long-distance views radiating from the Garden front of the house.
+A facsimile of the Betchworth Red Book has been published.

 Broome Park

-Broome Park is a Grade II listed early 19th century house.
+Broome Park is a Grade II listed early 19th-century house.
 It was the home of Sir Benjamin Brodie, the royal physician.
 After his death in 1862, it was sold to General Sir Percy R. B. Feilding, son of the 7th Earl of Denbigh, and was later the home of his daughter, Lady Louisa Feilding (d.1918).
 It is now a nursing home.